-Habitat conditions in this area have been impacted by severe drought over the past two years and have likely contributed to declines in wildlife populations.
-Moisture patterns from summer 2022 leading into early 2023 allowed animals to go into the winter in better body condition and should provide improved forage conditions during the spring and summer 2023.
-In 2022, Community Environmental Monitoring Program (CEMP) weather stations in Pioche and Alamo, NV registered 88%, 79%, of average precipitation, respectively.
-It is important to note that the preponderance of moisture in 2022 did not begin until the summer months meaning that the averages can be misleading.
-Summer and winter precipitation in 2022 and early 2023 has been well above-average.
-Summer precipitation in Pioche from July through September resulted in 2.75 inches of precipitation equating to 41% of the annual moisture and winter precipitation.
-A SNOTEL site adjacent to this unit shows great snowpack, with Gutz Peak at 452% of average in mid-March.
-Above average moisture patterns in recent months should provide favorable forage conditions well into the summer months.
+The habitat in this area has been impacted by severe drought over the last 2 years which has likely contributed to declines in wildlife populations.
+Moisture patterns beginning late summer 2022 allowed animals to go into the winter in better body condition and should provide improved forage conditions during the spring and summer 2023.
+In 2022, Community Environmental Monitoring Program (CEMP) weather stations in Pioche and Alamo, NV registered 88%, 79%, of average annual precipitation, respectively, with the majority, 41%, falling in the summer months.
+This trend has continued into the winter, with 47% of the average annual precipitation falling between December and February 2023.
+A SNO-TEL site adjacent to this unit indicates excellent snowpack, with Gutz Peak at 452% of average in mid-March.
+Milder temperatures and higher precipitation should provide some relief from prolonged drought in this area and allow animals to enter the dryer summer months in better body condition.